Textadept 12.6 Manual

 Word Highlight

-Textadept can be configured to automatically highlight all occurrences of the word under the caret, or all occurrences of the selected word (e.g. a variable name), by setting textadept.editing.highlight_words.
+Textadept can automatically highlight all occurrences of the word under the caret, or all occurrences of the selected word (e.g. a variable name), by setting textadept.editing.highlight_words.
 For example, in your ~/.textadept/init.lua:

 -- Highlight all occurrences of the current word.